Employee contracts: Period rules

 Contract rules provide the most control over the schedules when they are used in combination with each other.

-For instance, in the consecutive days worked rule example, Beth worked 3 consecutive twelve-hour shifts.
+For instance, in the consecutive days work rule example, Beth worked 3 consecutive twelve-hour shifts.
 If we don’t also define a period rule for the number of hours per week, Beth could be assigned a twelve-hour shift on Monday, Tuesday, and Wednesday, have no shift assigned on Thursday, and then be assign three more consecutive shifts on Friday, Saturday, and Sunday.
-If the intention is for Beth to work 3 consecutive shifts per week, we also need to include a period rule to prevent more shifts being assigned after those three days and the following day.
+If the intention is for Beth to work 3 consecutive shifts per week, we also need to include a period rule to prevent more shifts being assigned after those 3 days and the following day.

 The following example defines a contract with the following rules: